Gulf Coast League Rangers

 The Gulf Coast League Rangers, or GCL Rangers were a minor league baseball club in the Gulf Coast League between 1973 and 2002.
 The club was consistently competitive winning eight league championships and seven division titles, while only posting five losing seasons.
-The gteam originally played in Sarasota, Florida until 1987, when it relocated south to Port Charlotte, Florida.
+The team originally played in Sarasota, Florida until 1987, when it relocated south to Port Charlotte, Florida.
 The team left the Gulf Coast League in 2003 for the Arizona League as exists today as the Arizona League Rangers.